splunk/splunk-connect-for-syslog/docs/destinations.md

 HTTP traffic compression allows reducing the network connection bandwidth.\
 The currently supported version of `syslog-ng` offers two out of four compression algorithms from the `curl` library: `deflate` and `gzip`.
 Out of these two, only `gzip` has been implemented in SC4S for compressing transmitted traffic, because Splunk does not support `deflate`.\
 Utilizing compression may result in lower CPU load and increased utilization of RAM.
+It may also cause a decrease in performance.
+In tests, we observed a decrease in message processing speed by 6-7%.\
 Compression affects the content but not the HTTP headers.
 Enabling batch packet processing will make the solution particularly efficient as it allows for compressing a larger number of logs at once.

 | Variable | Values        | Description |